As a leading retailer, with 440,000 colleagues, we serve millions of customers every week, in our stores and online

 Find available graduate jobs

-A business of our scale provides a whole host of opportunities we run successful store, distribution and office programmes, and support our graduates to develop the career path thats right for them.
-No two days are the same here at Tesco and this, coupled with our fast-paced and vibrant culture, is something we are really proud of.
+A business of our scale provides a wide variety of opportunities.
+We run successful store, distribution and office programmes, and support our graduates to develop the career path that’s right for them.
+No two days are the same here and this, coupled with our fast-paced and vibrant culture, is something we’re really proud of.
+We are committed to flexible working to give our colleagues the chance to manage their work around their lifestyles.
+We want our colleagues to be their best at work and at home.
+It’s important to us that everyone feels welcome and feels part of the team.

 Tesco is looking for graduates who are passionate about the industry and knowledgeable about the business.
 Stand out from the crowd with these tips from Tesco recruiters: